 - The program reviews prescription drug claims for members who are receiving opioid drugs from two or more prescribers.

-- The program checks the morphine-equivalent dosing (MED) of these medications to help avoid overuse.
+- The program checks the milligram morphine-equivalent dosing (MME) of these medications to help avoid overuse.

-- An MED is a measure of how many milligrams of morphine the medication is estimated to contain, if the member’s medication dose was converted to a similar dose of morphine.
+- An MME is a measure of how many milligrams of morphine the medication is estimated to contain, if the member’s medication dose was converted to a similar dose of morphine.

-For claims from two or more prescribers that meet or exceed 90mg morphine-equivalent dosing (MED):
+For claims from two or more prescribers that meet or exceed 90mg morphine-equivalent dosing (MME):

 Pharmacies will be notified to verify dosing.

-For claims from two or more prescribers that meet or exceed 100mg morphine-equivalent dosing (MED):
+For claims from two or more prescribers that meet or exceed 100mg morphine-equivalent dosing (MME):

 The prescribing doctor will need to submit a prior authorization request and obtain Plan approval in order for the medication to be covered.